 Make brunch (or lunch) your main meal of the day

 Eating out is a great way to mix with locals and get a feel for Norwegian culture.
 However, travellers sticking to a budget won’t want to eat every meal at a restaurant.
-Our tip is to eat one big meal during the day when prices are cheaper, either by combining breakfast with lunch, or simply by eating your main meal of the day at lunchtime.
+Our tip is to eat one big meal during the day when prices are cheaper, either by combining breakfast with lunch, or simply by eating your main meal of the day at lunchtime, instead of in the evening.

 If it’s a warm summer’s day in Oslo, the air will likely be filled with the scent of sizzling barbecues.
 Whenever the sun’s out, the city’s many pretty parks are filled with locals taking advantage of the long days and nice weather.
 Even among those who can afford to eat out in Oslo, grilling outdoors is one of the most popular ways to spend an evening with good food and good friends.